serverboards/serverboards/plugins/templates/README.md

 plugin-name and so on), and ask the user for the values to fill in.

 It will install everything in the given installation dir.

+# I18N

+Use `serverboards i18n update` and `serverboards i18n compile` to update and compile strings. from .js, .py and manifest.yaml.
+With `serverboards i1n compile` a json file is compiled that is loaded using the `i18n` component.